North West London Support Group

 We support people living in Barnet, Camden, Islington and Haringey.
 People from other boroughs are also welcome.

 Our group was set up in 1998 to support people with osteoporosis and raise awareness of the condition.
-In 2008, were very pleased that the National Osteoporosis Society President, Her Royal Highness the Duchess of Cornwall, visited our group, to see one of our classes in action.
+In 2008, were very pleased that the Royal Osteoporosis Society President, Her Royal Highness the Duchess of Cornwall, visited our group, to see one of our classes in action.

 We arrange five talks during the year, given by expert speakers on the prevention and treatment of osteoporosis.